Winter Operations FAQ | Mainroad East Kootenay Contracting LP

 Summary | Winter Operations FAQ

-During winter operations, Mainroad experiences a high frequency of questions.
-The Ministry of Transportation and Infrastructure published a helpful blog on Highway Maintenance: Everything you need to know about East Kootenay Highway Winter Maintenance Specifications
+During winter operations, Mainroad experiences a high frequency of questions from the public and media by phone and email.
+The Ministry of Transportation and Infrastructure published a helpful blog on Service Area 11 Highway Maintenance: Everything you need to know about East Kootenay Highway Winter Maintenance Specifications

 Since the award of Ministry of Transportation and Infrastructure’s Service Area 11 Highway Maintenance contract in April, 2016, Mainroad has re-structured its operations to meet the new service requirements and has made a significant investment in new maintenance yards and a new fleet of trucks exceeding $10 million dollars.